 Biweekly premiums for medical and dental benefits will be deducted from your pay on a pretax basis,

 which will reduce your taxable (for Federal, state, and FICA) wages.
-You may opt out of the pretax
+You may opt out of this pretax

 You have 60 days from your entrance on duty to enroll in health insurance (medical and/or dental).

-Coverage becomes effective on the first day of the pay period following the date that your completed
+Coverage becomes effective on the first day of the pay period following the date that you complete

 Please review your leave and earnings statement to verify that your premium deductions are recorded